ss2cp/Nonparametric-Projects/README.md

-# nonparametric-project
+# Nonparametric-project

 ##Background

 **Another one of my Machine Learning projects predicting people's annual income using Java also applies the same dataset can be found here:* [MachineLearning-NaiveBayesClassifier](https://github.com/ss2cp/MachineLearning-NaiveBayesClassifier)

-This project is to study the influence of people’s education level on their occupation.
+This project is to study the influence of education level on occupation on people of age 70.

 **Data:**